 Sunscreen: They don’t call Florida the Sunshine State for nothin’!

 Water: Similar to food, you can bring your own water into Disney!
-We brought our CamelBak Bladder with us last time and it was easy to carry around, held a lot of water, and was easy to quickly drink from.
+We brought our CamelBak Bladder with us last time.
+It was easy to carry around, held a lot of water, and was easy to quickly drink from.

 To see everything you’re not allowed to bring, check out Disney’s park policy!

 There are a few ways to get to Hollywood Studios, depending on if you’re staying on property, off property, or park hopping!

 If you’re staying off property, your best options are Uber/Lyft or parking at the park.
 Uber/Lyft prices vary based on where you’re staying.
 We recommend looking at their fare estimator tools (Uber, Lyft) to see what the cost would be.

 Parking costs $25/day and it works for as many parks as you can squeeze in!